Find Affordable College Courses

 Communication & Journalism Student Demographics at UAB

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of Alabama at Birmingham.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of Alabama at Birmingham.

 UAB Communication & Journalism Bachelor’s Program

-The communication and journalism program at UAB awarded 99 bachelor's degrees in 2020-2021.
-About 43% of these degrees went to men with the other 57% going to women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at UAB since its program graduates 8% more men than average.
+For the most recent academic year available, 42% of communication & journalism bachelor's degrees went to men and 58% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at UAB since its program graduates 6% more men than average.

 undefined

-About 58% of those who receive a bachelor's degree in communication and journalism at UAB are white.
+About 56% of those who receive a bachelor's degree in communication & journalism at UAB are white.
 This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 5% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 5% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of Alabama at Birmingham with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Alabama at Birmingham with a bachelor's in communication & journalism.

 undefined